tlswg/tls13-pkcs1/draft-ietf-tls-tls13-pkcs1.md

 # Security Considerations

-Prior to this document, legacy RSA keys would prevent client certificate deployments from adopting TLS 1.3.
-The new code points allow such deployments to upgrade without replacing the keys.
-TLS 1.3 fixes a privacy flaw
-{{?PRIVACY=DOI.10.23919/TMA.2017.8002897}} with client certificates, so upgrading is a particular benefit to these deployments.
-TLS 1.3 is also a prequisite for post-quantum key exchanges {{?I-D.ietf-tls-hybrid-design}}, necessary for deployments to protect traffic against retroactive decryption by an attacker with a quantum computer.

-Additionally, TLS negotiates protocol versions before client certificates.
-Clients send ClientHellos without knowing whether the server will request to authenticate with legacy keys.
-Conversely, servers respond with a TLS version and CertificateRequest without knowing if the client will then respond with a legacy key.
-If the client and server, respectively, offer and negotiate TLS 1.3, the connection will fail due to the legacy key, when it previously succeeded at TLS 1.2.

-To recover from this failure, one side must globally disable TLS 1.3 or the client must implement an external fallback.
-Disabling TLS 1.3 impacts connections that would otherwise be unaffected by this issue, while external fallbacks break TLS's security analysis and may introduce vulnerabilities
-{{POODLE}}.
-The new code points reduce the pressure on implementations to select one of these problematic mitigations and unblocks TLS 1.3 deployment.

-At the same time, the new code points also reduce the pressure on implementations to migrate to RSASSA-PSS.
-The above considerations do not apply to server keys, so these new code points are forbidden for use with server certificates.
+The considerations in {{introduction}} do not apply to server keys, so these new code points are forbidden for use with server certificates.
 RSASSA-PSS continues to be required for TLS 1.3 servers using RSA keys.
 This minimizes the impact to only those cases necessary to unblock TLS 1.3 deployment.

-Finally, when implemented incorrectly, RSASSA-PKCS1-v1\_5 admits signature forgeries {{MFSA201473}}.
+When implemented incorrectly, RSASSA-PKCS1-v1\_5 admits signature forgeries {{MFSA201473}}.
 Implementations producing or verifying signatures with these algorithms MUST implement RSASSA-PKCS1-v1\_5 as specified in section 8.2 of {{RFC8017}}.
 In particular, clients MUST include the mandatory NULL parameter in the DigestInfo structure and produce a valid DER {{X690}}